mprzytulski/stylist/README.md

 [https://sentry.io/api/](https://sentry.io/api/), with scopes of `project:admin`, `project:write`, and `org:read`.

-You should have locally configured access to all stages which will be created in `.stylist/config.yml` under:
+You should have locally configured credentials to all stages corresponding to the ones created in `.stylist/config.yml` under:
 ```
 stylist:
     stages: [...]